vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 				       SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_S0 - SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_S0_last

 Step 2: calculate FEC FLR considering interleaving factor (X)
+    If X=0, FEC_FLR = CER
     If X=2, FEC_FLR = 2.4125 * CER
-    else if X=4, FEC_FLR = 4.95 * CER
+    If X=4, FEC_FLR = 4.95 * CER

-Step 3: the following data will be updated and its latest value stored in the COUNTER_DB, RATES table after each iteraction
+Step 3: the following data will be updated and its latest value will be stored in the COUNTER_DB:RATES table after each computation

     FEC_FLR, SAI_PORT_STAT_IF_IN_FEC_NOT_CORRECTABLE_FRAMES_last, SAI_PORT_STAT_IF_IN_FEC_CORRECTABLE_FRAMES_last and SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_S0_last